Call to speak to a Licensed Insurance Agent

 The Inogen company manufactures portable oxygen concentrators.
 Because it’s a popular brand, many people have the question “Does Medicare cover Inogen oxygen concentrators?”.

 Let’s dive right in and answer that question.
-Then we’ll also provide some helpful background info about these Inogen One devices.
+Then, in addition to Inogen One Medicare information, you’ll also find some helpful background info about these devices.

 Does Medicare Cover Inogen One Oxygen Concentrators?

 As is often the case with Medicare, the answer to this question is yes and no.

 Medicare Part B insurance covers medically necessary services, supplies, and durable medical equipment.
 This includes oxygen concentrators and their tanks, refills, tubing, masks, storage devices, and more.